linto-ai/linto-studio-plugins/README.md

 ## Custom ASR

-There are currently two ASRs available: Microsoft and LinTO.
+There are currently three ASRs available: Microsoft, LinTO, and Amazon.
-They are located in Transcriber/components/ASR/linto and Transcriber/components/ASR/microsoft.
+They are located in Transcriber/ASR/linto, Transcriber/ASR/microsoft, and Transcriber/ASR/amazon.
 You can use them as inspiration to create your own ASR.

 Here are the rules to follow: